infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

 \end{aligned}
 ```

-Now that the variables and constraints are are transcripted, all that remains is
+Now that the variables and constraints are are transcribed, all that remains is
-to add relations to define the behavior of the transcripted partial derivatives.
+to add relations to define the behavior of the transcribed partial derivatives.
 We can accomplish this via backward finite difference which will just add one
 infinite equation in this case this we only have 2 supports in the time domain
-is then transcripted over the spatial domain to yield:
+is then transcribed over the spatial domain to yield:
 ```math
 \begin{aligned}
 &&& g(10, [-1, -1]) = g(0, [-1, -1]) + 10\frac{\partial g(10, [-1, -1])}{\partial t} \\